PolicyStat/gitlit/docs/sphinx/FeatureList.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Finding a solid way to turn a GitHub pull request
 into a form that is easily view-able via
-Psychic-Octo-Robot's diff viewer could be an interesting challenge.
+gitlit's diff viewer could be an interesting challenge.
 That being said, there are plenty of options, so not much risk overall.

 Priority